oxedom/todo/README.md

 Conclusion:

-This is the first time using bootstrap and I quite enjoyed using it, it's nice having doccumantion for the styling and it's quite hard to break.
+This is the first time using bootstrap and I quite enjoyed using it.
+It's nice having doccumantion for the styling and it's quite hard to break.
 At first I built all my HTML and added my bootstrap classes in a sandbox index.html and from there I manually built components using JS by looking at my HTML and seeing what elements each compoent needed.
-This project totally calls for JSX and somehow I made it work with to many doccument.createElement('div).
+This project totally calls for JSX and somehow I made it work with too many doccument.createElement('div).

 I  very much enjoyed using and learning about pubSub, it is quite a niffty design pattern to scale your apps by allowing API's to subscribe and publish/emmit data, I'm sure I will be seeing more of that pattern in the future.

 Design patterns, I sure did enjoy reading about design patterns and concepts but it's obviously needs a lot of practice, I think I did okay, in hindsight I would create a globalStore to save all of my Data there and create a DOM spefic object to render all the HTML, Towards the end of my project I felt that I was running around functions trying to solve bugs where in reality things shouldn't be as tightly coupled, but leason has been learned!

-The project isn't polished because I felt that I would waste too much time building Modals for no reasons that would just give you instructions to use the the app, it's not diffcult but just has a bit of a learning curve!
+The project isn't polished because I felt that I would waste too much time building Modals for no reason that would just give you instructions to use the app, it's not diffcult but just has a bit of a learning curve!

-Anyway I'm happy with the final project even though I'm if I were to do it again it would be a lot different!
+Anyway I'm happy with the final project even though if I were to do it again it would be a lot different!

 pesduo code bellow

                     |
                     |